 See all the AAA recommended events for this destination.

 Regional Fare“New Orleans food is as delicious as the less criminal forms of sin.”
 Mark Twain penned these words in 1884.
-And if you have ever had the pleasure of relaxing in the French Quarter sipping café au lait while savoring scrumptious golden-fried beignets blanketed in powdered sugar—a signature New Orleans pastry—you will know this is true.
+And if you have ever had the pleasure of relaxing in the one of the French Quarter's many local restaurants sipping café au lait while savoring scrumptious golden-fried beignets blanketed in powdered sugar—a signature New Orleans pastry—you will know this is true.
 Upon biting into the square and hollow confections, the sugar puffs and floats like a cloud before releasing its sweet flavor.
 In that moment, it’s clear why the people of New Orleans possess joie de vivre, or “joy of living.”
 With fare so outstanding, it’s easy being happy.
 But before we chat about traditional south Louisiana food, let’s explore the history that set the scene of Cajun and Creole cuisines as we know them today.

 To dispel any confusion, let me clarify and say that Cajun and Creole cultures and cuisines are quite different.
 Though they incorporate some similar ingredients for many of their dishes—such as filé powder—Creole is haute cuisine that reflects the African, Caribbean, French, German, Italian and Spanish influences apparent around New Orleans in the late 1600s.
 Cajun is country-style cooking characterized by one-pot meals using wild game, fish, shellfish, corn, rice or vegetables.
 Both cuisines exhibit culinary finesse.